fredwu/fredwu.me-v3/src/pages/blog/2017-08-07-elixir-and-doctest-help-writing-better-programs.md

 ## Closing

-I wanted to write this article for a while now - as I truely love and appreciate Elixir’s asthetics and features.
+I wanted to write this article for a while now - as I truly love and appreciate Elixir’s asthetics and features.
 Many developers might find functional programming as a barrier, but I can assure you that with Elixir’s tooling and ecosystem, and of course doctest (_wink_), building software feels like a breeze.

 Last time when I was this happy building software was when I first discovered ruby.
 If you haven’t given Elixir a try yet, I encourage you to do so sooner rather than later, it will not only give you a functional programming perspective, but will also help you write better code in other languages.